Free cookie consent management tool by TermsFeed Policy Generator

 1 day per week at Derwent Training and 4 days with employer plus undertake an end-point assessment (EPA)

-• Depending on your pathway, you will achieve either a Level 3 Engineering Technician Apprenticeship or Level 3 Metal Fabricator Apprenticeship qualification.
+• Depending on your career pathway, you will achieve either a Level 3 Engineering Technician Apprenticeship Standard, Level 3 Machining Technician or Level 3 Metal Fabricator Apprenticeship Standard

-• You will develop the skills, knowledge, behaviours and experience to set you on your path to a successful career in an engineering or manufacturing environment.
+• You will develop the skills, knowledge, behaviours and experience to set you on your path to a successful career in Engineering and Manufacturing

 Ready to start your path to engineering success?